 3.1.
-The application for approval of a vehicle type with regard to the installation of its lamps shall be submitted by the vehicle manufacturer or his duly accredited representative.
+The application for approval of a vehicle type with regard to the installation of its lighting and light-signalling devices shall be submitted by the vehicle manufacturer or by his duly accredited representative.

 3.2.
-It shall be accompanied by the undermentioned documents in triplicate and the following particulars:
+It shall be accompanied by the following documents and particulars in triplicate:

 3.2.1.
-A description of the vehicle type with regard to the items mentioned in paragraphs 2.1.1. to 2.1.3. above; the vehicle type duly identified shall be specified;
+A description of the vehicle type with regard to the items mentioned in paragraphs 2.1.1.1. to 2.1.1.2.; the vehicle type duly identified shall be specified;

 3.2.2.
-A list of the devices intended by the manufacturer to form the lighting and signalling equipment; the list may include several types of device for each function, in addition, the list may include in respect of each function the additional annotation "or equivalent devices";
+A list of the devices intended by the manufacturer to form the lighting and light-signalling assembly.
+The list may include several types of devices for each function.
+Each type shall be duly identified (component, type-approval mark, name of manufacturer, etc.), in addition, the list may include in respect of each function the additional annotation "or equivalent devices";

 3.2.3.
-A diagram of the lighting and signalling installation as a whole, showing the position of the various devices on the vehicle;
+A layout drawing of the lighting and light-signalling installation as a whole, showing the position of the various devices on the vehicle;

 3.2.4.
 If necessary, in order to verify the conformity to the prescriptions of the present Regulation, layout drawing(s) for each individual lamp showing the illuminating surface, the light-emitting surface, the axis of reference and the centre of reference.
-This information is not necessary in the case of the rear registration plate illuminating device;
+This information is not necessary in the case of the rear-registration plate illuminating lamp;

 3.2.5.
-A statement of the method used for the definition of the apparent surface (see paragraph 2.5.).
+A statement of the method used for the definition of the apparent surface.

 3.2.6.
 At the discretion of the manufacturer, a statement indicating whether lamps approved for and equipped with LED substitute light sources are allowed to be installed on the vehicle or not and, if this is allowed, which lamps.

 3.3.
-An unladen vehicle fitted with a complete set of lighting and light-signalling equipment, as prescribed in paragraph 3.2.2. above, and representative of the vehicle type to be approved shall be submitted to the Technical Service conducting approval tests.
+An unladen vehicle fitted with a complete set of lighting and light-signalling equipment, as prescribed in paragraph 3.2.2., and representative of the vehicle type to be approved shall be submitted to the Technical Service responsible for conducting approval tests.

+3.4.
+The document provided in Annex 1 shall be attached to the type-approval documentation.

 4. Approval

 4.1.
-If the vehicle type submitted for approval pursuant to this Regulation meets the requirements of the Regulation in respect of all the lights specified in the list, approval of that vehicle type shall be granted.
+If the vehicle type submitted for approval pursuant to this Regulation meets the requirements of the Regulation in respect of all the devices specified in the list, approval of that vehicle type shall be granted.

 4.2.
-An approval number shall be assigned to each type approved.
-Its first two digits (at present 01, corresponding to the 01 series of amendments) shall indicate the series of amendments incorporating the most recent major technical amendments to the Regulation.
-The same Contracting Party may not assign the same number to another vehicle type or to the same vehicle type submitted with equipment not specified in the list referred to in paragraph 3.2.2. above subject to paragraph 7. of this Regulation.
+An approval number, in accordance with Schedule 4 of the 1958 Agreement (E/ECE/TRANS/505/Rev.3), shall be assigned to each approved vehicle type.

 4.3.
-Notice of approval or of extension or refusal or withdrawal of approval or production definitively discontinued of a vehicle type pursuant to this Regulation shall be communicated to the parties to the Agreement which apply this Regulation by means of a form conforming to the model in Annex 1 to this Regulation.
+Notice of approval or of extension or refusal or withdrawal of approval or production definitively discontinued of a vehicle type pursuant to this Regulation shall be communicated to the Parties to the 1958 Agreement applying this Regulation, by means of a form conforming to the model in Annex 1.

 4.4.
-There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle conforming to a vehicle type approved under this Regulation an international approval mark consisting of:
+There shall be affixed, conspicuously and in a readily accessible place specified on the approval form, to every vehicle conforming to a vehicle type-approved under this Regulation, an international approval mark consisting of:

 4.4.1.
 A circle surrounding the letter "E", followed by the distinguishing number of the country which has granted approval;